cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 When you're having a good day, your run should be faster.
 Challenge yourself that day because you have extra energy that you can leave on the trails.

 ### ➡️ Entertain yourself and learn
-Use your headphones and use your time to learn.
+Use this time to educate yourself or laugh.
 In 2020, I rekindled my interest in podcasts.
 One particularly engaging series for me has been [The Lex Fridman Podcast](https://lexfridman.com/podcast/).

 ## Non-Covid Obstacles in 2020
 - I had some significant ankle pain in the summer.
 When it wouldn't subside, I took about a week off and brought up the mileage slowly.
-I was previously ahead of schedule and then had miles to make up.
+I was previously ahead of schedule, so I felt bummed to take time off and fall behind.
+In the end, it was worth taking the rest.
 - I traveled 4 times in the last 4 months of 2020 alone.
-It can be really tough to get runs in while on the road (or in the air), but I made it happen.
+It can be really tough to get runs in while on the road, but I made it happen.
+I make sure to bring my running gear and supplements on every trip.
+More importantly, I plan how/when I'll get my runs in before I leave home.
-- I routinely feel exhausted because I'm not the best sleeper.
-There were days I really didn't feel like running but got out there anyway.
+- We all have days where we just don't have the energy.
+Overcoming this obstacle was only possible by maintaining a strict schedule of running where I didn't give myself the option of bowing out.
+Once this becomes routine and you realize that your energy actually increases after a run, you'll stop giving yourself an out and just get the workout done.

 ## 🏁 Crossing The Finish Line
-I began to wonder what I would even feel when I achieved my goal.
+In December of 2020, it became clear that I was going to meet my goal.
+Realizing I had never deliberately attacked something like this for an entire year, I began to wonder what I would even feel when I crossed the finish line.
 Should I feel relief?
 Pure joy and ecstasy?
-A burst of celebratory tears after a challenging year?
+A burst of emotions after a challenging year?

 ![Finish Line](./images/finish-line.jpg)